1381 words | 3 Pages

 Pygmalion, written in 1912 by George Bernard Shaw and initial performed 2 years later, tells the story of Henry Higgins, an academic acoustics (speech), United Nations agency bets his friend that he will pass off a poor flower woman with a Cockney accent as a...

-A pioneer writer, philosopher, and critique of the 20th century.
-The prominent figure of the twentieth century, George Barnard Shaw, is always renowned for his radical ideas.
-When Shakespeare is primarily an artist, whose object is to hold the mirror of nature, Shaw is basically...
+Introduction A pioneer writer, philosopher, and critique of the 20th century, George Bernard Shaw is a prominent figure renowned for his radical ideas.
+While Shakespeare is primarily an artist holding a mirror to nature, Shaw is fundamentally a thinker with a message, aiming to reflect...

 Throughout the text, Pygmalion, by the playwright George Bernard Shaw, has explored numerous themes.
 George Bernard Shaw tackles these themes through the Victorian Romance genre, demonstrating the issues of wealth, privilege, education, and language that Eliza Doolittle goes through.
 The main theme that I will...